Have you ever said to yourself “if I had more time, I would start working on the goals I´ve been thinking about?”

 It’s not good enough to say I’ve no time.
 Time is there.
 Even 15 minutes a day, for a couple of weeks, dedicated to exploring how to change your life is better than nothing.

 Start with easy things, like 30 minutes less TV a day.
+Delete apps that distract you and hijack your attention.
+Put your mobile phone in the wardrobe.

 During the Covid-19 pandemic, many people have been working from home.